 Let us now understand the various opportunities that a rural market holds for business organizations and companies:

-- Better Employment Opportunities: The government is engaged in developing job prospects other than agricultural activities for the rural population through Jawahar Rozgar Yojana (JRY), which provides an opportunity to the companies for entering the rural markets.
+Better Employment Opportunities: The government is engaged in developing job prospects other than agricultural activities for the rural population through Jawahar Rozgar Yojana (JRY).
+It provides an opportunity for the companies for entering the rural markets.

-- Change in Rural Consumer Behaviour: The demand for goods or services in rural areas is immensely pricing sensitive.
-However, the consumers are moving towards the purchase of technical products such as mobiles and computers creating a vast scope for the companies.
+Change in Rural Consumer Behaviour: The demand for goods or services in rural areas is immensely pricing sensitive.
+However, consumers are moving towards the purchase of technical products, like mobiles and computers.
+Thus, expanding the growth scope for the companies.

-- High Competition in Urban Markets: In urban areas, the people have complete knowledge about the goods or services and are highly brand conscious, however, the rural markets are still in need for better products or services.
+High Competition in Urban Markets: In urban areas, the people have complete knowledge about the goods or services and are highly brand conscious.
+However, rural markets are still in need of better products or services.

 Challenges of Rural Marketing